artzeeker/nextjs-13-setup/readme.md

 - Minimum width of html `body` tag should be 320 pixels.
 To do this just add TailwindCSS class `min-w-[320px]` to `body` tag in `/app/layout.tsx`

-- Maximum container should be 1,280 pixels.
-To do this just add TailwindCSS class `max-w-screen-lg mx-auto` to containers
+- Maximum container should be 1,280 pixels and centered.
+To do this just add TailwindCSS class `max-w-screen-lg` and `mx-auto` to containers

 - Desktop resolution considerate to be 1,024 pixels width or more